Gistly

 The 4Cs framework provides a proven starting structure:

 Weight the categories to reflect your priorities.
 A collections call center will weight compliance at 40%+.
 A sales operation will weight competence and customer focus higher.
+A support center might balance all four equally.

-The most common complaint about QA programs is inconsistency.
+The most common complaint about QA programs is inconsistency: "My QA analyst scores differently than yours."
 Calibration sessions, where multiple evaluators score the same call independently and then compare results, are essential for credibility.

-Target inter-rater reliability above 85%.
+This is where the game changes.
 Modern conversation intelligence platforms can evaluate every call against your scorecard criteria automatically.
 Instead of QA analysts listening to recordings, AI processes 100% of conversations, scoring, flagging, and categorizing them in real time or post-call.

 The shift from sampling to 100% automated auditing doesn't eliminate QA analysts.
 It redirects them.
 Instead of spending 80% of their time listening to calls, they spend it on: